 Turton is a no smoking site.
 Smoking anywhere on the school premises is not allowed.
 Any student caught smoking on the school premises will be asked to leave the school premises.
+This includes the use of e-cigarettes.

 All discussions over discipline will "respect the dignity of the young person".